isomerpages/moe-jurongvillesec/_our-experience/Curriculum/Information Communication & Technology and School Library.md

 The JVS ICT Department aims to nurture “Future-ready and Responsible Digital Learners”.&nbsp; It plans to transform Jurongville Secondary School into an ICT enriched environment where technology is used responsibly, to make learning effective, innovative and meaningful.

-The use of technology will enhance JVnites to be
+The use of technology will enhance JV-nites to be

 1 \. **Passionate learners**&nbsp;who are self-directed and intrinsically-motivated<br>
 2 \. **Resilient learners**&nbsp;who adapt and respond positively &amp; skilfully in the face of challenges and setbacks.